hannahbronstein97/hannahbronstein97.github.io/cv.md

 ---
 ## Currently

 My reserach focus is on stem cell progenior migration in the zebrafish retina.
-Currently completing a year long independent research project in Dr. Kara Cerveny’s Lab at Reed College focusing on Retinal Stem Cell specification in the developing Zebrafish Retinal Stem Cell Niche.
+Currently completing a year long independent research project in Dr. Kara Cerveny’s lab at Reed College focusing on retinal Stem Cell specification in the developing Zebrafish Retinal Stem Cell Niche.
 I have a passion for the outdoors and the study of biology, particularly molecular and cell biology in developmental contexts.

 ## Education